january3/vtree2/docs/reference/prune.md

   If TRUE, then when pruning/keeping nodes, NA nodes which are sisters with a kept node (share the same parent) are also kept.

-- keep:

-  If TRUE, keeps the nodes that satisfy the condition and prunes everything else.

-- na.rm:

-  If TRUE, removes nodes with NA values in the evaluated condition.
-If it is a character vector, then it is treated as a vector of column names for which all NA values should be removed.

 - keep_follow: